breyonnajordan/assignment2-BJ/README.md

 create a model using the aov function where bill length/depth is the response and species is the explanatory and run a summary of your model.

+##To collaborate with Bre
+I created a separate branch where I completed my work

+Added my code to her R script to provide summary statistics by species

+Edited this README

+Uploaded everything to be approved by Bre in Github